Tokyo, Japan

 Metro lights up an advertisement for a security company starring a famous Japanese actor.

-Most of them already feel the fatigue caused by the successive early morning awakenings, by the endless commute to and from casa and, in so many cases, by the late hours of leaving jobs that they do not want or simply cannot resist.
+Most of them already feel the fatigue caused by the successive early morning awakenings, by the endless commute to and from property and, in so many cases, by the late hours of leaving jobs that they do not want or simply cannot resist.

 Labor and Existential Torture of Japanese Salarymen